 How can I find out my PHP version?

-Thanks to our nifty little WP Shield dashboard widget, finding your PHP version is super easy.
+Thanks to our WP Shield Dashboard widget, finding your PHP version is super easy.
 It’s displayed right there, on your WordPress Dashboard homepage:

 WP Shield Dashboard Widget